BAMresearch/SyFoS/docs/source/using_syfos.rst

 Export data
 ===========

 To export the data of the currently active force volume the user has to specify a name and location for the data files.
 Currently SyFoS supports the data types *csv* and *xlsx* as output format.
 These files will contain the piezo (x) and deflection (y) values of the ideal curve, the shifted ideal curve and the curves that make up the force volume.
-Additionaly the parameters used to generate the force volume and the auxilary parameters are exported as well.
+Additionaly the auxilary parameters are exported as well.